platform9/pf9-neutron-debug/README.md

   - A heartbeat check that checks to see if VM or namespace port is down.
   - A dnsmasq checker that makes sure the DHCP process is running on each host with a DHCP server.
 - This tool is currently running on Python 2.7, but is compatible with Python 3.
 All you must do is replace the current files with the corresponding files in the "python3" folder in pf9-neutron-debug.
+- Service must be run on root permissions on hosts and DU.